 Golf as a Team Building Exercise

 You can do a variety of exercises or play a variety of sports as team builders.
-Some people are concerned about using sports for team building, but I have built successful exercises around golf, even for non-golfers.
+There are people who believe sports are not appropriate for team building, but successful exercises around golf can be designed, even for non-golfers.

 You need to select the style of play, pick an appropriate location, set the rules and start getting people excited about it.

-Usually, your team will consist of people with very different golfing skill levels.
-Differing skill levels occur every day on the job, so this kind of team building exercise is appropriate.
-To accommodate the varying skill levels of your team members, I recommend playing a Scramble or more accurately Scramble Stroke.
+Style of Play: Usually, your team will consist of people with very different golfing skill levels.
+Differing skill levels occur every day on the job, so this kind of team-building exercise is appropriate.
+To accommodate the varying skill levels of your team members, try playing a Scramble, or more accurately Scramble Stroke.

 In a scramble, team members all hit each shot.
 They then decide which is the best shot and then all team members hit the next shot from that spot.
 It continues until the ball is in the hole.
 Stroke play counts the number of times the team hits the ball.
 The team with the lowest total wins.

-This style of play allows each team member contribute where they can.
+This style of play allows each team member to contribute where they can.
 It helps everyone on the team feel like they are contributing, which is the same spirit you are trying to build at the workplace.
 You may find some of your better golfers hitting the best drives, but some of the newbies or non-golfers may turn out to be good at putting or chipping.
-At one event, my assistant, who had never picked up a golf club before that day, was hitting her drives about 10-15 yards.
-Seldom were they straight and her team didn't actually use any of them as the best ball.

 Finally, you will need a meeting room so you can present the awards after the event and reinforce the team building.
 Many courses have activity directors who can work with you to make all the arrangements.

-Usually the fewer rules, the better.
-Sometimes scramble golf is played that each player on the team has to contribute at least 1-2 drives and 1-2 putts.
-This is to keep one good golfer on the team from hitting all the "best ball" shots for their team while their team members just watch.
-Unless you have low-handicap golfers, I usually don't find it necessary.
+Rules: Usually the fewer rules, the better.
+Sometimes scramble golf is played so that each player on the team has to contribute at least 1-2 drives and 1-2 putts.
+This is to keep the one good golfer on the team from hitting all the "best ball" shots for their team while their team members just watch.

-Once you have set all this up, start talking it up among the team.
+The Buzz: Once you have set all this up, start talking it up among the team.
 Let the golfers know that it will be a stroke scramble.
 Let the non-golfers know that they will be playing with at least one "real" golfer and that each shot is played from the "best ball" location.
-Let them all know that this is a team building event, not a golf tournament.
+Let them all know that this is a team-building event, not a golf tournament.
 The object is to have fun and build team spirit and skill at working together.
-They are not trying to break the PGA record for the course.

 Reinforce Team Building With Awards